Huating Temple: Architecture

-Along the central axis are the Four Heavenly Kings Hall, Mahavira Hall, Guanyin Hall and Buddhist Texts Library.
-There are over 10 halls and rooms on both sides, including Guru Hall, Abbot Hall, Monastic Dining Hall, Monastic Reception Hall and Meditation Hall.
+Along the central axis are the Tianwang Dian, Mahavira Hall, Guanyin Dian and Zangjing Ge.
+There are over 10 halls and rooms on both sides, including Zushi Dian, Abbot Hall, Monastic Dining Hall, Monastic Reception Hall and Meditation Hall.

-Four Heavenly Kings Hall
+Tianwang Dian

-Statues of lion and elephant stands in front of the Four Heavenly Kings Hall.
+Statues of lion and elephant stands in front of the Tianwang Dian, or Hall of the Four Heavenly Kings.
 On both sides of the hall there are the statues of Heng and Ha.
-In the center of the hall enshrines the statues of Maitreya Buddha and Skanda.
+In the center of the hall enshrines the statues of Mi Le Buddha and Weituo.
 Statues of Four Heavenly Kings are enshrined in the left and right side of the hall.

 Mahavira Hall

-The Mahavira Hall enshrining the statues of Sakyamuni, Amitabha and Bhaisajyaguru.
+The Mahavira Hall enshrining the statues of Shijiamouni, Amituofo and Yaoshi.
 In front of Sakyamuni stand Ananda and Kassapa Buddha on the left and right.
-At the back of Sakyamuni's statue are statues of Guanyin and Twenty-four Gods of Heaven.
+At the back of Sakyamuni's statue are statues of Guanyin and the Twenty-four Devas.
 Totally 500 niches with small statues of Arhats are carved on both sides of the bounding walls.